rhizomes-project/rhizomes-etl/README.md

 While DPLA's API is also fairly well-documented, their metadata arguably errs on the side of supplying too much possibly-unneeded information.
 One issue with DPLA is they ingest metadata from other sources, including Calisphere, which has meant that the resulting duplicate records has been an issue we have had to work around.
+In addition, DPLA includes a string under the key "originalRecord" in their JSON which contains the original metadata as it was received by DPLA from the original data source - parsing this string can be cumberson, since the format it uses varies considerably from one source to another.

 ## ICAA